Excluding Dynamic Filenames (The7 theme)

 Resolving issues with file optimization

-This means: If you try excluding said file as
+This means: If you try excluding said file name as is, the exclusion will lose its effect when the filename changes its variable numeric part, for example:

 The same principle can be used to exclude dynamic filenames.

 In our example we’re going to use a test site with The7 theme installed and activated.
 Looking at the source view in our browser we can identify 3 URLs to CSS files with alphanumeric extensions in their filenames:

 With a little abstraction applied, their structure looks like this:

 Note: With other themes or plugins you may encounter differently structured dynamic filenames.
 This is just one possible example.

 In order to exclude all of these files from minification, we will apply a Regular Expression as a placeholder for the

 [dynamic extension] part of the filename.
 We also strip the

 [version number] part as it is an optional query parameter and not required for the file to be loaded.

 When adding these variable filenames to the exclusion option in WP Rocket, we obviously add the complete URL path to those files as seen before in our source view.
 WP Rocket will trim the URL down to a relative path for us.